sravankodali/DemocracyLab/README.md

 # DemocracyLab

-This repository is my work for DemocracyLab.org, a national nonprofit organization working to scale tech for good campaigns.
+A code dump for my work with DemocracyLab.org, a national nonprofit organization working to scale projects using tech for good.